 TINTS OF NATURE ORGANIC DRY SHAMPOO* 15g / $14 – £11.99

 Some of you might already know Tints of Nature as a more natural hair color brand.
 However, not too long ago, it expanded its range with a line of hair care items, such as shampoos, conditioners, treatments, and a dry shampoo, which is featured in this review.

 Tints of Nature dry shampoo comes in a simple, travel-friendly bottle with a nozzle, which, I must say, is very convenient to use, because you don’t need to touch the product at all.
 Just point the nozzle to your roots, press the cap and – poof – it releases a white cloud of a dry shampoo.
 Not too much, not too little.
+Just make sure you shake the bottle after each spray.
 I go through all the roots, wait a few minutes and then gently massage my scalp with fingers.
-If I feel that some areas are still oily, I spray some more of the product just onto those areas.
+If I feel that some areas are still oily, I spray some more product just onto those areas.
 It sinks in nicely and completely without leaving any white or gray residue.
-Though, it doesn’t give me much volume, my roots look clean and fresh.
+Though it doesn’t give me much volume, my roots look clean and fresh.
 The product is supposed to last up to 100+ washes.
 More or less, depending on how much product you use each time.

 This dry shampoo has a gentle citrus scent, which isn’t really detectable in hair.
 I like this “less is more” policy a lot, because there’s nothing more sad than a great product that works, but has an overpowering and irritating scent.
 One more thing that I thought would be interesting to mention is that, as you can see from the ingredient list, this dry shampoo doesn’t contain baking soda, which is pretty rare in natural dry shampoos.